CPTMUTCHELL/cbr-currency-converter/README.md

 After that at root dir `mvn clean install` to install the dependencies and `cd ${service-name} && java -jar ${service-name}-0.0.1-SNAPSHOT.jar` to start a service.
 When you start all the services proceed to [cbr-currency-converter-ui-local](https://github.com/CPTMUTCHELL/cbr-currency-converter-ui/blob/master/README.md#local)

 2) Start with docker-compose.
 It'll do everything instead of you, just `docker-compose up --build` from root dir and procced to [cbr-currency-converter-ui-compose](https://github.com/CPTMUTCHELL/cbr-currency-converter-ui/blob/master/README.md#compose)

+3) Local k8s cluster.
+At first, you need to install a k8s cluster and kubectl.